A2rae/Gaydocnerverse-RPG-AU/Mechanics/Combat.md

 > under construction

 ## Party/Team
-(needs cleanup on wording)
+a team/party consists of 5 [CHARACTERS](../characters)! you can change who is on your team (whenever outside combat? at a specific place?) you will be using this team to deal with combat and exploring the overworld

-you can choose 5 characters to be on your team, can be changed whenever outside combat each character usually have 3 abilities and a special
+each character is unique in how they contribute to the team so choose whichever team combinations fit you the most!

 > btw do we have a standard attack button that doesnt require `kB`? -toast

 ---